npmcomponent/philbooth-spooks.js/README.md

 on the `counts`, `args` and `these` properties respectively.

-`options.spook` is an optional object that can be used as the base mock object to augment with spy methods.
+`options.spook` is an optional object that can be used as the base mock, to be augmented with spy methods.
 If it is not specified,
 a fresh mock will be returned instead.